 In our continuing efforts to provide a safe and healthful environment for the students and staff in our school system, we are providing you with information and materials on how to implement "universal precautions" in the case of a bleeding incident.
-Universal precautions is an infection control concept in which all human blood and certain body fluids are treated as if they are infectious for bloodborne pathogens like HIV/AIDS and Hepatitis B. In dealing with a bleeding incident, always wear latex gloves while handling infectious or physically dangerous medical waste.
+Universal Precautions is an approach to infection control to treat all human blood and certain human body fluids as if they were known to be infectious for HIV, HBV, and other bloodborne pathogens, (Bloodborne Pathogens Standard 29 CFR 1910, 1030(b) OSHA definitions.)

+In dealing with a bleeding incident, always wear latex gloves while handling infectious or physically dangerous medical waste.
 Band-Aids and other dressings which are not saturated with blood as well as articles that are used for personal hygiene such as sanitary napkins or tampons should be handled with care.
 However, these articles are not considered dangerous medical waste and maybe disposed of as regular solid waste.
 Blood spills should be cleaned with a special bleach solution.
 The Milton custodial staff is trained in this matter.